AdobeDocs/campaign-classic.en/help/installation/using/integration-into-a-web-server-for-linux.md

 >
 >If you do not use the tracking functionality, you can perform a standard installation of Apache or IIS with a redirection to Campaign.
 The tracking Web server extension module is not required.

-## Configure the Apache Web server with Debian {#configuring-the-apache-web-server-with-debian}
+## Configuring the Apache Web server with Debian {#configuring-the-apache-web-server-with-debian}

 This process applies if you have installed Apache under a distribution based on APT.